-#1 Updated by j petersen over 6 years ago
+#1 Updated by j petersen almost 7 years ago

 The derivation of PCS and MCS is described here with reference to the original paper;

 Looks like you should be able to derive PCS and MCS yourself from the SF12 subset of SF36 items.

-#4 Updated by Emma Salter over 6 years ago
+#4 Updated by Emma Salter almost 7 years ago

 The paper you refer to is not available without being purchased - and the scoring methods for the SF12 are contained in such papers or in specific software.
 There are 12 variables that are scored 1 to 5 which are scored in some way to create two 0 to 100 scales and I am unable to find out how this is possible without contacting an account executive to discuss purchasing.
 If you can tell me the method I would be very grateful - but I imagine this is not possible without breaking some licensing contract.

 So for now I can see no way for me to construct the PCS and MCS scores in BHPS (or even try to recreate those in Understanding Society) without the specific scoring methods.
 Since ISER must have this software to have scored the SF12 scale for Understanding Society, can you tell me whether there are plans for scoring the BHPS SF36 variables into PCS and MCS scores so that the three waves of data can be compared?

-#5 Updated by Redmine Admin over 6 years ago
+#5 Updated by Redmine Admin almost 7 years ago